 - Are capable of storing energy that can be harvested from the environment

-Airlines can install Stereax P180 batteries onto their equipment and machinery knowing they can safely tolerate the high temperatures found in the aviation industry.
+Airlines can install Stereax M250 batteries or our next prototypes onto their equipment and machinery knowing they can safely tolerate the high temperatures found in the aviation industry.
 The long battery life offers huge cost savings as, what could be thousands of sensors, can be powered in a ‘Fit and Forget’ model.
-The need to frequently replace or recharge the batteries is removed, resulting in savings in labor costs and lower safety issues when changing them in hostile locations.
+The need to frequently replace or recharge the batteries is removed, resulting in savings in labour costs and lower safety issues when changing them in hostile locations.

 Once the aviation industry has implemented a connected technologies strategy using solid state batteries to power the IoT devices, they can then can fully embrace their predictive maintenance programme.
 Moving from a reactive to a proactive maintenance plan using IoT will reduce downtime, cut costs and expensive delays, all which not only benefit the aviation industry but in turn improves customer satisfaction.